 A complaint can be made to either the health service in question or an independent complaints body – in Western Australia, for example, the Health and Disability Services Complaints Office is our statutory complaints body for health services.

 Only include copies of documents that are relevant to the complaint.
 Examples of this might be health records, written statements from people who are aware of the situation, or letters about the issue.
 Always send photocopies.
 You keep the originals of any documents sent.
 List the documents that you have sent with your complaint at the end of your letter under the heading ‘enclosures’ (items that are enclosed with the letter).Keep a detailed record of what happens following your complaint.
 Write down dates of conversations, the names and positions of people you deal with and the details of what was discussed.
 This is especially important if you are using the telephone.
 Make sure you keep copies of all your notes.
 Get a folder or large envelope and put everything relating to the complaint in there.

-Under the Freedom of Information (FOI) Act you can legally apply to get files held by a government department or service.
+Under the Freedom of Information (FOI) Act you can legally apply for access to files held by a government department or service.